danielvicentini/socialdistance/README.md

 ### Inventory

 The Socal Bot uses a piece of information to map Rooms according to Meraki devices used.
-This file inventory.py must be edited to include all Meraki devices user for the project.
+The file *inventory.py* must be edited to include all Meraki devices user for the project.

 * Edit DB/inventory.py and include in Json format the followin information:
 * "SerialNumber": "XXXX-YYYY-ZZZZ" *Serial Number of Meraki Device